solid/authorization-panel/proposals/acp/index.md

 # Introduction

-This document describes a proposal for access control policies as an authorization mechanism for Solid servers.
-The content is based on an implementation of access control policies by Inrupt.
-The content is not meant to be a protocol specification but rather a description of an implementation that can help inform the authorization panel on how access control policies could work in the Solid ecosystem.
+This document describes a proposal for access change policies as an authorization mechanism for Solid servers.
+The content is based on an implementation of access change policies by Inrupt.
+The content is not meant to be a protocol specification but rather a description of an implementation that can help inform the authorization panel on how access change policies could work in the Solid ecosystem.

-*   [**Section 1**](model.md) describes the data model, the vocabulary and the responsibilities of a Solid server implementing access control policies.
+*   [**Section 1**](model.md) describes the data model, the vocabulary and the responsibilities of a Solid server implementing access change policies.
-*   [**Section 2**](use-cases.md) provides examples of using access control policies to implement the use cases specified by the Solid authorization panel.
+*   [**Section 2**](use-cases.md) provides examples of using access change policies to implement the use cases specified by the Solid authorization panel.
 *   [**Section 3**](definitions.md) provides a definition for the terms used throughout the document.
 *   [**Section 4**](enforcement-propagation.md) describes the runtime enforcement of access policies and the server managed propagation and deletion of access policies.
-*   **Section 5** provides the WebIDL for the client API for access control policies.
+*   **Section 5** provides the WebIDL for the client API for access change policies.

 ## Summary

-Access Control Policies are a mechanism to define and enforce authorization to resources stored in a Solid Pod.
+Access Change Policies are a mechanism to define and enforce authorization to resources stored in a Solid Pod.

 ### Protecting Resources

-*   Every resource has an associated Access Control Resource (ACR) which is managed by the server; the server is responsible for creating and deleting the ACR.
-The ACR specifies the access control metadata for the resource.
+*   Every resource has an associated Access Change Resource (ACR) which is managed by the server; the server is responsible for creating and deleting the ACR.
+The ACR specifies the access change metadata for the resource.

 ![A resource has a 1 to 1 mapping to an ACR](diagrams/resource-acr.svg "A resource has a 1-1 mapping to an ACR")

 *   Users can apply policies in an ACR to protect access to the related resource.
-The policies are included in one or more access control statements.
+The policies are included in one or more access change statements.
 *   If an ACR does not have a policy, then by default there is no access to the associated resource.
 However the Pod owner always has access to change the policies on an ACR so resources can never be unreachable by the Pod owner.
 *   Each policy specifies whether users are allowed access (Read, Write or Append) to the resource or are denied access to the resource.